-Hours of work:

-Students are expected to work the normal hours of the business rather than school hours but should normally only work for 8 hours each day or 40 hours each week (recommendation of "Guidance on the Employment of Children", DCSE, 2009).
+- Hours of work: Students are expected to work the normal hours of the business rather than school hours but should normally only work for 8 hours each day or 40 hours each week (recommendation of "Guidance on the Employment of Children", DCSE, 2009).
 Students who have commitments (e.g. sports, cadets) will need to negotiate hours of work with their employer.
 If it is the normal practice of an employer to work during weekends or early or late shifts, this should be established prior to the placement, although no more than five days should be worked in any week of work experience.
-The School will ask the employer to provide details of working hours with the job description.

-Meal breaks:

-The school will ask the employer to provide details of lunch and other breaks with the job description.
-Students will be expected to observe these times.

-Payment:

-Government guidance ("Minimum Wage: work experience and internships", BEIS, 2013) states that neither students who are of compulsory school age (Year 10), nor students who are above compulsory school age but have stayed on in full or part-time education and are undertaking a work placement as a required part of their studies (Year 12), are entitled to the minimum wage.
-Details of any expenses to be paid by the employer to the student should be included in the job description.
+The School will ask the employer to provide details of working hours with the job description. - Meal breaks: The school will ask the employer to provide details of lunch and other breaks with the job description.
+Students will be expected to observe these times. - Payment: Government guidance ("Minimum Wage: work experience and internships", BEIS, 2013) states that neither students who are of compulsory school age (Year 10), nor students who are above compulsory school age but have stayed on in full or part-time education and are undertaking a work placement as a required part of their studies (Year 12), are entitled to the minimum wage.
+Details of any expenses to be paid by the employer to the student should be included in the job description. - Absenteeism: Both the employer and the student will be asked to immediately inform the school if the student is absent.
+The School will follow-up accordingly and will record the student's attendance via SIMS.